birmacher/mkdocs-test/docs/getting-started/index.md

 # Getting Started - Home

-This is the Getting Started home
+This is the Getting Started home.